 Participants consistently report that their semester abroad enhances their study of U.S. law and provides advantages in their job searches and careers.

 HLS offers two frameworks for a semester abroad:

 - Exchange programs: HLS students may apply for designated spots for a semester’s study at one of the 10 foreign law schools with which HLS has an exchange agreement

 - Independent semester abroad: HLS students may create an “independent” semester at any foreign law school that meets the study abroad program’s requirements

 Both frameworks are equally valid; the choice depends on a student’s individual objectives and considerations.
 Please see our Semester Abroad: Locations page for more information.

-For questions that are not covered in these Semester Abroad pages, please contact International Legal Studies at firstname.lastname@example.org.
+If you have questions that are not answered in these Semester Abroad pages, please contact International Legal Studies at firstname.lastname@example.org.